ANTsX/ANTs/README.txt

 New Stuff 1.9.1 :

-Atropos refactored , vtk dependencies allowed , additional tools for surface-based mapping (not much tested)
+Atropos refactored , vtk dependencies allowed , additional tools for surface-based mapping (not much tested), augmented warping for vtk files

 Must compile ITK with USE_REVIEW_STATISTICS ON
 Should compile ITK with USE_REVIEW ON